 Situations like these increase your business risk and can impact your ability to deliver software.
 License changes require time from lawyers to help interpret these new licenses, which can be difficult in the absence of precedent for how challenges to these licenses will fare in the courts.
 If you want to continue using open source software, you may be left with the option of using a fork of the project or replacing it with another open source project that provides similar functionality.
 These time consuming options could delay your product delivery and decrease productivity if you need to spend extra time finding and implementing a suitable replacement.

 Most business decisions boil down to an assessment of risk and making tradeoffs.
 It can help to think about project risks in light of how you’re using these projects within your business.
 If you build products on top of an open source technology, you want it to be as low of a risk as possible.
 On the other hand, if you are using an open source project as a small part of some non-critical infrastructure, you can accept more risk.

 The takeaway is that open source projects that are controlled by a single company can introduce additional risks for your business.
 If given a choice between a project under a neutral foundation and one controlled by a company, the foundation project will usually be lower risk.
 (For more on neutral governance, see my earlier blog post about collaborative leadership and governance.)
 However, we all use open source projects that are controlled by individual companies, and we certainly have many that have originated within VMware, so this doesn’t necessarily mean that you should never use them.
 These projects should be considered carefully by weighing the benefits in light of the potential risks and then making a business decision about whether to embrace a particular project.

-This is the first in a series about assessing the risks of open source software, so look for a blog post about contributor and organization risk in the coming weeks!
+This is the first in a series about assessing the risks of open source software.
+Next, check out our blog post about contributor and organization risk.

 Thanks to Jordan Madrid for providing this blog’s feature image.